© 1999-2008

 PETE ROSS

-A graduate of Thomaston High School, C.W.
-Post College, and Connecticut School of Broadcasting, Peter did his first show on WDRC FM as "Pete Moss," the name he used in New Haven.
-He settled into the 6PM-midnight shift at WDRC FM, later 7PM-midnight.
+A Waterbury native, this graduate of Thomaston High School, C.W.
+Post College, and Connecticut School of Broadcasting did his first show on WDRC FM as "Pete Moss," the name he used in New Haven.
+He then settled into the 6PM-midnight shift at WDRC FM as "Pete Ross", later shifting to 7PM-midnight.
 He returned to WDRC twice, working various shifts.

 PRIOR: WWCO Waterbury, CT; WAVZ and WNHC, both New Haven, CT

-AFTER: WPTR Albany, NY; WTRY Troy, NY; WNLK Norwalk, CT; WICC and WEZN, both Bridgeport, CT
+AFTER: WPTR Albany, NY; WTRY Troy, NY; WLYK & WNLK Norwalk-Stamford, CT; WQCD New York, NY; WICC and WEZN, both Bridgeport, CT

 WDRC's Glenn Rowell